didva/generics.hw1/README.md

 Create class Printer, which contains field NumberGenerator and method generateAndPrint.
 It should generate numbers and print their sum.

-NOTE: Feel free to extend classes with any additional data fields, methods, generic types and so on.
+**NOTE:** Feel free to extend classes with any additional data: fields, methods, generic types and so on.